g-celentano/gym_program_reader/README.md

 # Gym Program Reader
 Flutter project made to learn the Flutter environment.
-At the moment it's able to read gym programs in this format froma '.txt' file:
+At the moment it's able to read gym programs in this format '.txt' file:
 ```
 DAY A
 Series Exercise_Name